The word "church" in our Bibles has alarming roots. Why did the translators use it?

 "the derivation of the word 'church' is uncertain.
 It is found in the Teutonic and Slavonic languages and answers to the derivatives of ekklesia, which are naturally found in the romance languages and by foreign importation elsewhere.
 The word is generally said to be derived from the Greek kyriakos, meaning the lord's house.
 But the derivation has been too hastily assumed.
 It is probably associated with the Scottish kirk, the Latin circus/circulous, the Greek klukos, because the congregations were gathered in circles."

-Lidellan's Scott's Greek English Lexicon also tells us that the origin of our word "church" is uncertain.
+Lidellan's Scott's Greek English Lexicon also tells us that the origin of the word "church" is uncertain.
 On defining the word klukos, from which church allegedly came, it says:

 "Of or for a lord or master (speaking of a secular lord).
 Assumed to be original of the Teutonic kirk, kirche, or church, but how this Greek name came to be adopted by the northern nations rather than the Roman name or Greek name ekklesia has not been satisfactorily explained."